jbr/semantic-edit-mcp/docs/ai-development-practices.md

+# Project Overview
+This is a semantic code editing tool that uses tree-sitter AST parsing to enable precise, content-based code modifications.
+The core innovation is text-anchored node selection that is stable across edits, unlike fragile line/column positioning.

+Key concepts:
+- Text-anchored selectors: Find nodes by content, not position
+- Universal cross-language support via tree-sitter (currently rust, markdown, and json)
+- Rich error messages with suggestions for AI agents

 # Instructions for AI assistants working on this project

 * We are using git.
 Please commit code any time it successfully builds and it feels like we have